Explore

 Video tutorial: How to keep product managers and engineers in sync

 You cannot know what you do not yet know.
 A more modern approach to PRDs allows for the document to evolve along with the development process.
-Rather than prescribe exact product functionality and interactions, the goal is to inspire and guide product developers with enough information to create elegant solutions to customer problems.
+Rather than prescribe exact product functionality and interactions, the goal of a product requirements document is to inspire and guide product developers with enough information to create elegant solutions to customer problems.

 Cons of a PRD: